satyazzz123/pod-Labeler-Operator/README.md

 The Pod Labeler Operator is a custom-built Kubernetes Operator, developed using the Operator SDK, to automate the process of labeling pods dynamically based on user-defined criteria.
 By leveraging Custom Resources (CRs) and Custom Resource Definitions (CRDs), this operator provides a declarative way to assign labels to pods.

+## Architecture
-Once deployed, the Pod Labeler Operator continuously watches the state of your cluster.
+- Once deployed, the Pod Labeler Operator continuously watches the state of your cluster.
 It monitors pods in real-time, evaluating them against the selectors specified in the CR.
-Whenever a pod that matches the defined selector is detected, the operator automatically applies the appropriate labels, ensuring your pod labeling remains accurate and up-to-date without manual intervention.
+- Whenever a pod that matches the defined selector is detected, the operator automatically applies the appropriate labels, ensuring your pod labeling remains accurate and up-to-date without manual intervention.
+- Reconciler Loop is called every 15 secs so if any drift is caught that is not in accordance with the CR then the reconcillation logic will reconcile it

 ## Prerequisites
 - Kubernetes 1.16+